martinstarkov/ecs/README.md

 - `GetId()` returns the unique entity id.
 Importantly, the id should not be used for mapping of any kind as ids are reused upon destruction and creation of new entities.
 - `GetVersion()` returns the version number of the entity, i.e. how many times the entity id has been reused after destruction.
 - `GetManager()` returns a pointer to the parent manager, or nullptr if the entity is `ecs::null`.
-- `IsAlive()` and `IsValid()` return bools indicating whether or not the entity is alive (or destroyed) and valid (not null), respectively.
+- `IsAlive()` and `IsValid()` return bools indicating whether or not the entity is alive (or destroyed) and valid (or ecs::null), respectively.

 ## Components

 Components can be defined without inheriting from a base class.
-Due to runtime addition support, the manager does not have to be notified of new component additions in compile time.
+Due to runtime addition support, the manager does not need to be notified of new component additions in compile time.
 Every component requires a valid constructor.
 ```c++
 struct HumanComponent {